NVIDIA/NeMo/README.md

   }
 }
 ```
 You can modify them using text editor.
-FasterTransformer backend reads
+Since the FasterTransformer backend reads the
-parameters, when model is loaded so compute node with new configuration must
+parameters when the model is loaded, the compute node with the new configuration must
-be started again to apply a change.
-Please remember that FasterTransformer
+be started again to apply the change.
+The FasterTransformer
-can't be restarted in the same compute job due to MPI limitations.
+cannot be restarted in the same compute job due to MPI limitations.

-The C++ inference engine reads parameters from Triton configuration and runs inference
+The C++ inference engine reads parameters from the Triton configuration and runs inference
 using weight files.
 Some parameters are determined by weights created during
-training but some other parameters can be adjusted to improve inference results
+training but other parameters can be adjusted to improve inference results
 for different tasks.

 There are three main types of parameters:
-* Parameters derived from training configurations,
+* Parameters derived from training configurations.
-   which can't be changed later, like number of decoder layers.
-You must train
+  These cannot be changed later, you must train
    a new model to modify them.
 The weight files structure depends on them.
+Example: `decoder_layers`.
-* Parameters adjustable for inference, which you can change after training to
+* Parameters decided during the conversion from PyTorch to
-   improve accuracy of your inference task like `top_k`.
+   FasterTransformer.
+Example: `tensor_para_size`.
-* Parameter `tensor_para_size` decided during conversion from PyTorch to
+* Parameters adjustable for inference.
+These can be changed after training to
-   FasterTransformer
+   improve the accuracy of your inference task.
+Example `top_k`.

 <details>